TheSledgeHammer/GroovyMC/README.md

 Please initialize the "GroovyLoader" in your main class or common proxy class.

+I.E.

+GroovyLoader groovyLoader = new GroovyLoader(String modPath, String modResourcePath, String jvm, String url, String modID);

 The class is not required, but provides a lot of built in functions and functions that have been auto-completed when used, making life that little bit easier.

-Example:
-GroovyLoader groovyLoader = new GroovyLoader(String modPath, String modResourcePath, String jvm, String url, String modID);

-or look at GroovyMC.groovy for a completed example.
-Note: the source for this class is under utils
+For a complete example look at the GroovyMC class.

 ### GNU Lesser General Public License v3.0